2. Bacon-Peanut Caramel Corn

 Makes 16 cups, enough to fill 4 34-oz clip jars (pictured here

-½ cup popping corn kernals (or use 16 cups pre-popped popcorn)
+½ cup popping corn kernels (or use 16 cups pre-popped popcorn)

 1 tablespoon canola oil